dgreen/dgreen.github.io/_posts/2022-02-15-Doodle-for-the-rest-of-us---the-meeting-participants.md

   - "#calendar"
 excerpt: A Well Designed Markdown Editor for Writing
 ---
+Update: 20220309

+Sigh, I spoke too soon.
+It looks like my feature has disappeared again, and worse, they are now also pushing the scheduled date back to a calendar with an option not to do so (if you connect a calendar).
+It was a good tool for me before they "evolved it."

+I have left this article in hopes that a solution may occur.

+---

 Like other calendar tools, [Doodle](https://doodle.com) has features to support establishing a meeting time.
 The primary focus is appropriately on the meeting planner, but Doodle also has valuable features for the participant.
 This note looks at those features available to the participant **if the participant subscribes to Doodle**.

 The features that are available to the subscribing participant include